 All successful businesses I know are very clear about the business they’re in.
 Even large department stores only operate in their niche.
 Their niche is to provide space to brands and businesses to sell their products.
-Their main customers are the brands and the services they offer are targeted to that market.
+Their main customers are the brands, and the services they offer are targeted to that market.

 Many start-ups struggle with finding their niche and position in the market.
-They just try everything within their reach and hope for the best.
-If you asked them what they do, they’re very vague and 20 minutes later you still don’t know what it actually is they do.
+They try everything within their reach and hope for the best.
+If you asked them what they do, they’re very vague, and 20 minutes later you still don’t know what it is they do.
 They’re just hoping that you throw something in they can hook onto so they can talk about something that might interest you.

-I found specially for start-ups this seems to be a real issue.
-There’s this underlying fear that if they decide on one spot and it doesn’t work they’re done and they don’t want to take that risk.
-What most forget is that this fear really shows when you talk to potential customers.
-If you can’t be precise in what it is you do people can’t relate to you and therefore don’t trust you.
-And we all know that trust is a vital part in a business to client relationship.
+If you want to find out if a business is well-positioned and has defined its niche, ask them what they do.
+If it takes more, then ten words or the words they use are very vague, and without substance, they’re NOT positioned or clear about their niche.
+I found especially for start-ups this seems to be a real issue.
+There’s this underlying fear that if they decide on one spot and it doesn’t work, they’re done and they don’t want to take that risk.
+What most forget is that this fear shows when you talk to potential customers.
+If you can’t be precise in what it is you do, people can’t relate to you and therefore don’t trust you.
+And we all know that trust is a vital part of a business to client relationship.

-Yes you’ll come into situations where there’s nobody interested in your products or services, but this shows you that you’re with the wrong people.
-If you sell products for pregnant women and you’re at a party surrounded by men you’re at the wrong party and you know that.
-You can still talk about it and if you’re clear about what it is you do, this will come over.
-And who knows, someone might know someone….
+The art of positioning is based on a process and a decision.
+Once you decide on your field, you know what you need to do to become top in your area.
+Yes, you’ll come into situations where there’s nobody interested in your products or services, but this shows you that you’re with the wrong people.
+If you sell products for pregnant women and you’re at a party surrounded by men you’re at the wrong party, and you know that.
+You can still talk about it, and if you’re clear about what it is you do, this will come over.
+And who knows, someone might know someone.
 But they will never remember you if you’re not clear about your niche and you can’t bring it over.